-- 1996 Construction of a cooling tower to recool cooling water (tepid water), and for partial recyclying in the production process - 1996 Construction of an underground waste water preliminary purification plant with mixing pond and regulating reservoir, neutralisation, filtration and slurry drainage to reduce settleable substances - 1996 Construction of a bio-filter system with chemical washer and charcoal filter for reducing odour emissions - 1997 Compilation of an environmental handbook as per EN ISO 14001 and regulation EEC 1836/93 (eco audit) - 1998 Construction of a new fruit unloading station, with reconstruction of milling station, mash heating and rest time optimisation - 1998 Commissioning of a new concentrate plant, with reduced steam and energy consumption - 1999 Renovation and automation of dry stage in bottling, conversion to new packaging as well as 0.2 and 1.0 litre bottles and enclosure of conveyor belts from bottle-washing machines to pasteuriser - 1999 Climate control in storage cellar 1 - 1999 Start of construction on refrigerated cellar 4, with three large tanks - 2000 Construction of eastern hall for loading and unloading fruit mixing, as well as reconstruction for level recording, control and monitoring 2001 Reconstruction of drying and incinerator systems to reduce emissions 2002 Completion of refrigerated cellar 4 2003 Extension of fruit unloading station for stone and pip fruit for puree processing 2004 Expansion of UF plant, with stabilisation and filtration 2004 Roof added to loading point 2005 Cellar 1 converted and extended by approx. 2 million litres 2005 Sanitization of Cellar 3 sewage 2006 Restructuring of white water channels, plus hoppers, in the juice preparation hall 2006 Entire pomace drying and incineration plant modernized according to ATEX 2007 Connection to the Azienda Energetica S.p.A. district heating plant for the supply of steam 2007 Laboratory modernisation 2008 Installation of a 618.77 kW_p photovoltaic system 2009 Two new high-tech fruit puree lines were installed to replace two older plants 2010 Certification according to the IFS, BRC, ISO 9001 and ISO 22000 (energetic rehabilitation) standards
+- 1996 Construction of a cooling tower to recool cooling water (tepid water), and for partial recyclying in the production process - 1996 Construction of an underground waste water preliminary purification plant with mixing pond and regulating reservoir, neutralisation, filtration and slurry drainage to reduce settleable substances - 1996 Construction of a bio-filter system with chemical washer and charcoal filter for reducing odour emissions - 1997 Compilation of an environmental handbook as per EN ISO 14001 and regulation EEC 1836/93 (eco audit) - 1998 Construction of a new fruit unloading station, with reconstruction of milling station, mash heating and rest time optimisation - 1998 Commissioning of a new concentrate plant, with reduced steam and energy consumption - 1999 Renovation and automation of dry stage in bottling, conversion to new packaging as well as 0.2 and 1.0 litre bottles and enclosure of conveyor belts from bottle-washing machines to pasteuriser - 1999 Climate control in storage cellar 1 - 1999 Start of construction on refrigerated cellar 4, with three large tanks - 2000 Construction of eastern hall for loading and unloading fruit

+2001 Increased cooling capacity for cooling/ mixing, as well as reconstruction for level 2015 Setting up of SEU (district heating plant - Zipperle) 2001 recording, control and monitoring Reconstruction of drying and incinerator systems to reduce emissions 2015 Introduction of organisation model according to DL 231, and establishment of code of ethics 2002 Completion of refrigerated cellar 4 2016 Halal Certification 2003 Extension of fruit unloading station for stone and pip fruit for puree processing 2016 Commissioning of a new bottle washing machine 2004 Expansion of UF plant, with stabilisation and filtration 2016 Replacement of a 1,000-kVA transformer with a 2,000-kVA transformer 2004 Roof added to loading point 2016 Commissioning of a new washing 2005 Cellar 1 converted and extended by approx. 2 million litres 2017 system for large crates Expansion of the blending capacity by 2005 Sanitization of Cellar 3 sewage 2 tanks with a capacity of 100,000 liters each 2006 Restructuring of white water channels, plus hoppers, in the juice preparation hall 2018 Construction of a new hall with deepfreeze cells and cooling cells for the storage of barrels, as well as a 2006 Entire pomace drying and incineration plant modernized according to ATEX commissioning hall with loading ramps for trucks 2007 Connection to the Azienda Energetica S.p.A. district heating plant for the supply of steam 2019 Installation of a new filtration and stabilisation plant for the clarification of the fruit juices 2007 Laboratory modernisation 2019 Commissioning of a new separator 2008 Installation of a 618.77 kWp photovoltaic system 2020 Commissioning of a new filling plant for 5-20kg-containers (bag in box) 2009 Two new high-tech fruit puree lines were installed to replace two older plants 2020 Extension of the storage cellar (building of cellar 7) 2010 Certification according to the IFS, BRC, ISO 9001 and ISO 22000 (energetic 2021 Addition of a cold storage (storage hall south) with a high rack storage 2012 rehabilitation) standards 2022 Construction of an underground storage 2010 Kosher Certification for wooden chips 2013 Installation of a concentrate plant for highly viscous products, with pasteurisation and barrel filling 2023 re-building of the biomass burner for wooden chips and fruit residues with a production capacity of 15 t/h of steam 2014 Construction of a high-bay warehouse with room for around 1,300 pallets